Trigeminal Neuralgia (Tic Douloureux)

 Surgery & Gamma Knife Radiosurgery for Trigeminal Neuralgia

 Surgery is useful for cases that do not benefit from medication.
-Watch a surgery of a trigeminal neuralgia operation by clicking here.

 The goal of surgery for trigeminal neuralgia is to relieve nerve pressure or reduce sensitivity by moving the blood vessel away from the trigeminal nerve.
 Microvascular decompression is the most commonly used surgical treatment for healthy people looking for the longest-lasting, least damaging option.
 Microvascular decompression relieves trigeminal neuralgia by placing a small pad between the trigeminal nerve and adjacent blood vessels.
 More than 80 percent of patients experience long-term pain relief with this solution and have normal face sensation after the procedure.
 Serious complications are rare, and there is a low chance of reoccurrence.

 Gamma Knife radiosurgery delivers a high dose of radiation to the root of the trigeminal nerve, damaging the nerve and reducing or eliminating pain.
 Radiofrequency treatments relieve trigeminal neuralgia by damaging or destroying trigeminal nerve cells.